TagSpeech: End-to-End Multi-Speaker ASR and Diarization with Fine-Grained Temporal Grounding: Appendix

 \subsection{Reproducibility Details}

 \paragraph{Acoustic Features.} We extract 80-dimensional log-mel spectrogram features with a window size of 25 ms and hop size of 10 ms.

 \paragraph{Encoder Architecture.} Both encoders share the same backbone: Zipformer.
 The output embeddings are downsampled to 25 Hz, with a hidden dimension $D_{enc}=768$.
 Each encoder has approximately 156M parameters.
 Each encoder is followed by a projector with a stride $k=4$, yielding compressed representations at 6.25 Hz.
-Both projectors are trained from scratch, trainable parameter is 47.72M in total.
+Both projectors are trained from scratch, trainable parameters are 47.72M in total.

 \paragraph{Time Anchor Mechanism.} We set the numeric time anchor interval $m=8$, corresponding to 1.28 physical seconds given the 6.25 Hz compressed frame rate.
 Since Qwen2.5's tokenizer splits multi-digit numbers into separate digit tokens (e.g., \texttt{12} becomes \texttt{1, 2}), we pre-cache the embeddings for digits \texttt{0–9} to facilitate training.